Fast growing and brightly colored, ivy leaf geraniums take center stage in any hanging basket arrangement.

 And to ensure a steady supply of new plants for next summer’s garden, remember to overwinter your plants or take stem cuttings in the fall.

 Do you folks have any favorite ivy geranium varieties?
-Drop us a note in the comments below and share your joy – and check out our other articles on fabulous window box plants, like this one that has all the info you need for growing pretty petunias!
+Drop us a note in the comments below and share your joy – and check out our other articles on growing these fabulous flowers.

 Product photos by Burpee, Outsidepride, joescrazyplants, Window Garden, and Lebanon Seaboard.
 Uncredited photos: Shutterstock.